 2020 Election Results for Women Voters

+The answer is a resounding yes.
 The above graphic says it all.
 In the 14 states listed above and in many others, Biden would have won handily.

 Important corollary: A very large share of that women’s vote came from women of color, who voted for Biden-Harris at a much higher rate than white women.